Custom-Elements/ui-stat-value/README.md

 The layout of the tile is automatically configured by the type of data you pass into it, with the following behaviors.

-* If you set the `value` attribute to a single value, that value will be used as the primary display metric, overriding any other ways of setting that value, such as loading the data from a URL.
+* If you set the `value` attribute to a single value, that value will be used as the primary display metric, overriding any other ways of setting that value, such as loading the data from a URL. mark
 * If you set the `values` attribute to a single value, it is the same as setting the `value` attribute.

 * If you set the `values` attribute to exactly two values, the first value will be used as the primary metric, and the second value will be considered the previous value for that metric.
 A percent change will automatically be shown in this case.
 If you want to display the previous value, rather than the change, set the `absolute` attribute to `true`.

 * If you set the `values` attribute to three or more values, a primary metric will be displayed and a sparkline of the values will be generated.
-By default the last element of the array will be the primary metric, but this can be controlled via the `operation` attribute.
+By default the last element of the array will be the primary metric, but this can be controlled via the `function` attribute.
 If you only want to consider a subset of the values, set the `maxValues` attribute to truncate the list to the last `maxValues` elements.
 For example, the following src returns 365 days of data, but we only care about the last 7 days.

   ```html
   <ui-stats-number name="CM Applications (7 days)"